iorodeo/panels_g4_hardware/docs/comm.md

 The Comm board v0.3 is a two layer PCB with 1oz copper that has no special requirements on the production process.
 We typically order them on the default FR-4.
 The board has through-hole components such as the connectors, but the majority of components are SMD with the smallest package of 0603 (imperial) or 1608 (metric).

 For an order volume of 150 pieces we would expect prices around $16 for the assembled board.
 This might be around $1.50 for the board, $8 for the components, $6 for the assembly, and $.50 for shipping.
 Recently we have had good experiences with [Bittele](https://www.7pcb.com/).
+If you decide to order at Bittele, you can provide quotation Q70762A1 and order number 39493C2 as references for successful builds.

 ## Panel Window PCB {#window}